 When in Scotland it’s almost criminal to not visit a distillery.
 The Isle of Islay has nine of them for you to choose from.
 The two most popular distilleries on the island are Islay Gin and Bunnahabhain Distillery.
 You can take a trip to the distilleries on the island and enjoy whisky and gin tastings, as well as distillery tours that are as educational as they are interesting.

 With Scotland’s cool winter weather at the latter end of the year, a few sips of something alcoholic will be welcomed to keep you nice and warm.
 You might even want to buy a bottle for the rest of your trip!

 A magical winter wonderland

-Islay sparkles at this time of year, with magnificent snow-capped mountains, crystal clear waters and crisp fresh air.
-You can enjoy lots of lovely wintery walks around the island when conditions are good.
+Visiting Islay in winter is a really special time of year.
+With magnificent snow-capped mountains, crystal-clear waters and crisp fresh air.
+You can enjoy lots of lovely winter walks around the island when conditions are good.
 There’s plenty of winter wildlife to look out for, such as deer, otters, seals, geese and eagles.
 Take a visit to the RSPB Loch Gruinart Reserve, where you might spot birds of prey hunting, wading birds in shallow waters and barnacle geese flocking to the grasslands.

 Exploring Islay in winter unveils the rich history of Scottish castles, some standing strong while others echo tales of the past.
 Dunyvaig, an ancient castle atop a picturesque hill, now lies in ruins.
 It was built in the twelfth century by Somerled and has since been held by the Macdonalds and Maclans.
 It was even visited by Mary, Queen of Scots at one point.
 Then, in 1677, Sir Hugh Campbell pulled the castle down when he moved to Islay House.